tekknolagi/tekknolagi.github.com/_posts/2017-10-06-how-to-shoot-yourself-in-the-foot-without-really-trying.md

 };
 ```

 and call it a day.
+Explicit ensures that the type must match the constructor
+parameter exactly.
 This way, a compile-error is raised when students attempt
 the above code.
 Another solution, I suppose, is to stop using C++ entirely.

 [1]: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3690.pdf